Olical/snowball/README.md

  * Create `resources/config.edn`, there's an example file in the same directory.
  * Create `resources/google.json`, you can create a key file for your service account in your GCP dashboard.
- * Ensure [pocketsphinx][] is installed, I installed it through the Arch User Repository locally.

 ## Notes for development